badalyandavit/DS223/survival_analysis/README.md

 # Homework 3: Survival Analysis

+## NOTE: The report is in the outputs directory

 This repository implements the full DS 223 Homework 3 survival-analysis workflow for the `telco.csv` dataset.

 ## What is included